Brederodes/Brederodes/README.md

 -Graduating at Computer Engineering at University of Pernambuco (UPE).

--Working on becoming a fullstack dev.

--Knows the basics of C, Java and Python.
+-Knows how to code in C, C#, Java, Javascript and Python.

--Currently mastering JavaScript.

 Contact: anacleciobrederodes@outlook.com